-Vivek is a graduating senior and was my TA last term.
+Matt is a sophomore in Stern and was a top student in my course last term.
 He has an excellent command of this material, is very approachable and communicates well.
-I strongly encourage you to meet with him to discuss any course material you want to review especially specific homework problems with which you may have difficulty.
+I strongly encourage you to meet with him to discuss any course material you want to review, especially specific homework problems with which you may have difficulty.